 - uncontrolled vomiting

 Treatments for abdominal pain and chills will usually address the underlying causes.
-If the symptoms are related to the flu and/or a cold, over-the-counter medications will likely be all that is necessary.
-However, bacterial infections, such as urinary tract infections, are often treated with antibiotics.
+Bacterial infections, such as urinary tract infections, are often treated with antibiotics.

-Resting and drinking plenty of fluids can help to prevent dehydration while you experience abdominal pain and chills associated with the flu or a cold.
-Sponging your body with lukewarm water (70 degrees Fahrenheit) or taking a cool shower is surprisingly more effective than covering yourself with blankets.
+Rest and drink plenty of fluids to prevent dehydration.
+Sponge your body with lukewarm water (about 70˚F) or take a cool shower to manage your chills.
+This method can be more effective than covering yourself with blankets.
 However, very cold water may make chills worse.

-Preventing colds and the flu is not always possible, particularly during the winter months when cold temperatures bring people to close quarters.
-Washing hands frequently, especially before eating, can help prevent infectious diseases that lead to abdominal pain and chills.
+Washing your hands frequently, especially before eating, can help prevent infectious diseases that lead to abdominal pain and chills.

 Drinking plenty of fluids and wiping from front to back can help to prevent urinary tract infections that can lead to abdominal pain and chills.

 If you are going outdoors or traveling to areas where malaria is common, using insect repellants that contain 20 to 35 percent DEET can help to prevent malaria.
-A physician can prescribe anti-malaria drugs as a protective means if you are traveling to an area where malaria is common.
+A doctor can prescribe antimalarial drugs as a protective means if you are traveling to an area where malaria is common.